LeKurozifuru/100-days-of-code/log-r1.md

 **Goals:** Motivation + test for base structure

 ### R1D19 ~ R1D21 (1H30/21H30)
-Getting ka bit behind but managed to do the first sections of the Landing Page.
-Updated social media + struggled with my friend's Mate laptop <br>7
+Getting a bit behind but managed to do the first sections of the Landing Page.
+Updated social media + struggled with my friend's Mate laptop <br>
 **Goals:** FCC#3 to continue!